DamoM73/turtle_vid_tute/lesson_3.md

 If I wanted to make a hexagon, or any other shape, I would need to change these values each time.

 In programming these are called **magic numbers**.
-A magic number is a hard coded value that appears in a program.
+A magic number is a **hard coded** value that appears in a program.

 Magic numbers are not good.
 If someone else were to look at my code, they would need to work out what the `3`, `200` and `120` meant.
-Additionally, if my program drew 1000 squares, and I wanted to change them 1000 to triangles, I would have to make 3000 edits.
+Additionally, imagine my program drew 1000 squares.
+If I wanted to change these to triangles, I would have to make 3000 edits.

 ---